Andrey Melnichenko (industrialist): Personal life

 In 2005, Melnichenko married Serbian former pop singer and model Aleksandra Nikolić in the South of France.
 They have two children.

-Melnichenko owns two high-tech yachts: Sailing Yacht A (2017) and Motor Yacht A (2008).
+Two high-tech yachts were built for Andrey Melnichenko: Sailing Yacht A (2017) and Motor Yacht A (2008).
 Both were designed by Philippe Starck.
+Andrey Melnichenko's representatives repeatedly said that he has no connection with both yachts neither in terms of ownership, nor in any other way since 2022.

 S/Y A was handed over to him in May 2017 in Monaco.
 Boat International called it "the boundary pushing superyacht" and "a monument to invention".
 In 2016, Bloomberg reported that "the swanky boat reflects the same eye for innovation and high-tech detail that Melnichenko, 44, is now focusing on the fertilizer business that’s helped make him one of Russia’s youngest billionaires."

 In March 2022, following the EU sanctions imposed on the number of Russian businessmen, the Italian authorities seized his Sailing Yacht A in the port city of Trieste.
 According to Reuters, Melnichenko responded that he "will be disputing these baseless and unjustified sanctions" which have "no justification" and believes that "the rule of law and common sense will prevail."

 Andrey Melnichenko reportedly lives with his family in St Moritz, Switzerland.